N4si/DevSecOps-Project/README.md

 - Create an account if you don't have on [TMDB](https://www.themoviedb.org/).
   Because I use its free API to consume movie/tv data.
 - And then follow the [documentation](https://developers.themoviedb.org/3/getting-started/introduction) to create API Key
-- Finally, if you use v3 of TMDB API, create a file named `.env.local`, and copy and paste the content of `.env.example`.
+- Finally, if you use v3 of TMDB API, create a file named `.env`, and copy and paste the content of `.env.example`.
   And then paste the API Key you just created.

 ## Which features this project deal with